 More importantly, as my stressed body is being filled with junk food (quite literally, not 100% Paleo friends), so is my soul being polluted leaving me bloated, aching and sedentary.

 I'm being called to embrace a season of discipline in my life.
 To pull in the reigns and not crap on the word grace.
 Fasting is this for me.
 When I fast from all sugars (including honey & maple syrup), when I say no to the now, in order to find more life later is really life lived.

 When we did a Whole30 in January, I found myself with more clarity both in physical and mental ways.
 My body ached less & had more energy.
 I could hear the inward places more clearly.
 It's like walking into a clean kitchen to begin cooking, my mind can focus on that one task.

-I know there are other types of fasting, like from Facebook, tv, spending money, etc. And all of those are good.
+I know there are other types of fasting, like Facebook, tv, spending money, etc, and all of those are good.
 But, there's something more stretching about abstaining from food.
 As I say no to that "reward" or impulse decision to eat peanut butter cups from Trader Joe's (because that is a real thing), I'm gaining a strength and reliance on something more than myself.
 I get to choose mindfulness of the present and actually say no to the "whim of my impulses."

 And I don't think impulses are all bad, its when they dictate the most of my life.

 So, I don't think all this talk on fasting would be complete without extending an invitation to you.
 We're not going to be all pharisaic and stand on the street corners about our great works.
 Rather, a place to encourage.